 The Oxford Centre for Byzantine Research (OCBR), based at the Ioannou Centre for Classical and Byzantine Studies is a research hub which brings together experts from several disciplines including history, archaeology and classics.
 It hosts seventy scholars, including 19 professors - an unusually high number - of which 13 are Fellows of the Royal Academy.

-The Modern European History Research Centre (MEHRC) within the History Faculty has consolidated Oxford’s position as the largest and foremost centre in the world for research on European history since the Renaissance.
-The MEHRC has research programmes with partner institutions in the USA, Norway, Sweden, France, Germany and others.
+The Oxford Centre for European History (OCEH) within the History Faculty has consolidated Oxford’s position as the largest and foremost centre in the world for research on European history since the Renaissance.
+The OCEH has research programmes with partner institutions in the USA, Norway, Sweden, France, Germany and others.

 The Institute of European and Comparative Law aims to enhance the European dimension of the Law Faculty’s teaching and research activities.
 It works to strengthen links with other major European institutions, to expose Oxford students to other legal jurisdictions in Europe, and to deepen inter-disciplinary collaboration within Oxford.